Abstract induced modules for reductive algebraic groups with Frobenius maps: The cross characteristic

 Now we return to the main step of the proof.
 By Lemma \ref{basis}, it is sufficient to prove that $E(\theta)_J'$ is irreducible for any $J\subseteq I(\theta)$.
-This follows from the following four technical results (Lemma \ref{CDY-lemma} $\Rightarrow$ Lemma \ref{claim1} $\Rightarrow$ Lemma \ref{claim2} as we will see below).
+This follows from the following four technical results.

 \begin{lemma} Let $\theta\in\widehat{\bf T}$, and let $M$ be a $\Bbbk{\bf G}$-module and $\eta\in M_\theta$.
 If $ M'$ is a submodule of $ M$ containing $\underline{U_{q^a}}\eta$ for some positive integer $a$, then $\eta \in M'$. \end{lemma}